shy2net/nodejs-angular-starter/README.md

     npm start

-### Docker image and container
+### Docker\Docker-Compose

-This template comes ready with Dockerfile based on node:12.14.0-alpine3.11 docker image.
+This template comes ready with Dockerfile based on node:12.18.1-alpine3.11 docker image.

+It also comes with a ready out of the box docker-compose.yml file which can be used to start-up the database and the web interface.

+#### Docker-compose

+You can fire-up the database and the web interface using the following command:

+    # This will build web docker image automatically if it does not exist
+    docker-compose up -d

+You can also build the web image manually like this:

+    docker-compose build web

+The environment variable for communication using docker-compose is already included in the `.env` file.
+This `.env` file contains the DB_URI of the database which the web will be able to to access.

+#### Docker image build

-In order to build it simply run the following command:
+In order to build the docker image without docker-compose, you can simply run the following command:

     docker build -t my-docker-image:0.0.0 .